 Hedging Transactions.
 Certain forms of hedging or monetization transactions, such as prepaid variable forward contracts, equity swaps, collars and exchange funds allow an officer or director to lock in much of the value of his or her stock holdings, often in exchange for all or part of the potential for upside appreciation in the stock.
 These transactions allow the officer or director to continue to own the covered securities, but without the full risks and rewards of ownership.
-When that occurs, the officer or director may no longer have With respect to the annual total compensation of our CEO, we used the amount reported in the "Total" column (column (j)) of our 2020 Summary Compensation Table included in this proxy statement and incorporated by reference under Item 11 of Part III of our 2020 Annual Report on Form 10-K.

-the same objectives as our other stockholders.
+When that occurs, the officer or director may no longer have the same objectives as our other stockholders.
 For this reason, our Named Executive Officers, other executive officers and directors are prohibited from entering into hedging or monetization transactions involving our stock.